You can’t move the goalposts in motorsport, so what are the hard and fast rules to know when watching Formula E? Here's how to play, lose and win.

 The ABB FIA Formula E Championship consists of two separate titles - one dedicated to the drivers and another dedicated to the teams.
 The drivers’ championship is awarded to whichever driver has accumulated the most points over the seven-month campaign.
 Whereas the teams’ championship is decided by calculating both driver’s scores throughout the season.

 Formula E follows a standard points system, used in other FIA-sanctioned series - awarding points to the top-10 finishers.

-Additional points are also awarded for securing Julius Baer Pole Position and clinching the Fastest Lap – more details on both of these below.
+Additional points are also awarded for securing Julius Baer Pole Position and clinching the Fastest Lap in Qualifying and the race – more details on both of these below.

 Julius Baer pole position - 3 points

-Fastest lap - 1 point (if in a top-10 finishing position)
+Fastest Lap in race - 1 point (if in a top-10 finishing position)

 Shakedown - at most E-Prix, a shakedown session is held on Friday - the day before the main event - but this is dependent on the track (in our case, city streets) being available.
 Drivers use this session to check the electronic systems and the reliability of the car, but not overall performance as the cars run at a reduced speed.

 At this time, the track layout, kerbs and features can be checked by the FIA, taking into account feedback from the competitors provided in the driver briefing.

 Each event has two practice sessions - an opening 45-minute session followed by a further 30-minute session.
 This is reduced to only one 45-minute session on the second day of a double-header.
 This is the first time the teams and drivers will take to the track under timed conditions as they get a feel for the track and adapt to the car set-up.
 Although the timer is on, it doesn't count towards the final result.
 After all, it's just a practice session.